Microsoft Corporation (MSFT) Dividends

 - MSFT has an EBITDA to net debt ratio of 68,944,000,000; for context, that's better than 99.58% stocks in our set (note that its net debt is negative, meaning it has more cash than debt).

 - MSFT is producing more trailing twelve month cash flow than 98.1% of US dividend stocks.

 - To help you reduce price risk in your dividend portfolio, here are the dividend stocks that are least correlated with MSFT's price: NYMT, BOTJ, GEL, WABC and GSK.

 MSFT Price Forecast Based on Dividend Discount Model

 |Current Price||DDM Fair Value Target:||Forecasted Gain:|

 For dividend yielding stocks, the Dividend Discount Model (DDM) is a common valuation tool; it attempts to extrapolate a fair share price based primarily on the dividend the stock provides relative to a number of other quantiative aspects of its business.
-As for MSFT, the DDM model generated by StockNews estimates a return of negative 66.63% in comparison to its current price.
+As for MSFT, the dividend discount model StockNews created for the company implies a negative return of 70.35%.
 Some interesting points we thought investors may wish to consider regarding the dividend discount model forecast for Microsoft Corp are:

 MSFT Dividend Chart

 MSFT Dividend History